IfyOjialor/project3/README.md

 The packages can be installed using the following code.

-install.packages(c('shiny', 'shinydashboard', 'readr', 'GGally', 'ggplot2', 'tidyverse', 'dplyr', 'caret', 'plotly'))
+install.packages(c('shiny', 'shinydashboard', 'readr', 'ggplot2', 'tidyverse', 'dplyr', 'caret', 'plotly'))

 The following line of code can be used to run the application:

-runGitHub('Project3', 'IfyOjialor', subdir = 'Project 3 Files', ref = 'main')
+shiny::runGitHub('project3', 'IfyOjialor', subdir = 'Project 3 Files', ref = 'main')